do i need to seal zio & sons tiles?

 why do you suggest i order at least 15% more than my measurements?

-industry standard suggests adding at least 15% overage due to tile cuts, potential breakage, or future repairs. note that due to the firing methods and raw materials used to create glazed clay tiles, your order of zio & sons tile will have a percentage of tiles greater than 15% with cracks, crazing, iron spots, edge-chipping and pits through the glaze to the clay body.
+industry standard suggests adding at least 15% overage due to tile cuts, potential shipping breakage, or future repairs.
+Please note that due to the production process including the firing methods and raw materials used to create glazed clay tiles, your order of Zellige will have a percentage of tiles greater than 15% with cracks, iron spots, crazing, chipped edges, and pitting.

 is it possible to purchase more of the same material after my initial order (i.e. place an add on order)?